Natural Abstract Art.

 I like the fact that the style is the only point of focus.
 All else is soft and supportive.

-I have collected many similar images in my galleries, at http://www.wild-haven.co.uk/galleries/.
+I have collected many similar images in my Galleries, at the bottom of my ‘home’ page: http://www.wild-haven.co.uk/home/.
 There you should find other examples of lucid natural abstract art.
 You will find other examples at my second website, at http://www.wildhaven.co.uk.

 I make all my images available as high-quality, single-edition prints, mounted and framed.
 Please see http://www.wild-haven.co.uk./buy/